Medicare Extra Help or Low-Income Subsidy:

-There are several methods to apply for Medicare Special Help.
+There are several methods to apply for Medicare Extra Help.

 - You can apply online at http://www.socialsecurity.gov/extrahelp

-If you're assets or income are a little too high:
+If your assets or income are a little too high:

-We recommend that you apply for Medicare Special Help, even if your assets or income are a little higher than what is shown, because there are some exemptions that may make you eligible.
+We recommend that you apply for Medicare Extra Help, even if your assets or income are a little higher than what is shown because there are some exemptions that may make you eligible.
 If you qualify, the extra benefits that you receive will most likely far outweigh any time that you spent applying for the program.